loagit/Quill-Examples-and-FAQ/README.md

 # INTRO

 This repository is designed to serve as an informational medium for anyone learning to use the rich text editor [Quill JS](https://quilljs.com/).
 Each existing folder represents a small project using Quill, all aimed at displaying a case study.
 A description of each one can be found below.
-All follow a very simple structure, where there are 3 files:
+All of them follow a very simple structure, where there are 3 common files:

 1.  index.html - Main page, and entry point.
 Open it to see the editor.
 2.  app.js - The JavaScript source code.